Forastierii/wilson-o-naufrago/README.md

 to come pick him up.
 Help him write letters and send them inside his wine bottles.
 But remember to keep our friend hydrated and away from the snakes!

-This game is part of the first project from the IronHack course, to create a game using tools learned on the past 4 days of studies (Classes, Functions/Methods, Parameters, For/While loops, If-Else, etc.) Being my first project with Python I decided to explore the functional paradigm for characters statuses just like an old-school RPG.
+This game is part of the first project from the IronHack course, to create a game using tools learned on the past 4 days of studies (Classes, Functions/Methods, Parameters, For/While loops, If-Else, etc.) I decided to explore the functional paradigm for characters statuses just like an old-school RPG.